 Prior to becoming a Christian, I cared little about my inner life.
 I “filled my cup,” as it were, with all kinds of lust and greed and did not regard the reality that these sins were waging war with my soul (I Peter 2:11).
-When I became a Christian, the Lord was kind and He cleansed my heart from much sin and graciously opened my eyes to see and enjoy the beauty of holiness.
-Soon after my conversion, however, I became fixed on my inner life to the point where I was actually choking the life out of my soul; I was becoming relentlessly introspective.
+When I became a Christian, the Lord cleansed my heart from much sin and graciously opened my eyes to see and enjoy the beauty of holiness.
+Soon after my conversion, however, I became fixed on my inner person to the point where I was actually choking the life out of my soul.
+I was becoming relentlessly introspective.

-This introspection, I suppose, had a noble intent to begin with: I wanted to be holy and pure and pleasing to God.
-However, this good intention soon turned into a morbid obsession with every thought and intent of my heart.
-I began to see the harm that this severe preoccupation with my soul was causing, but I did not know how to bring relief because I took very seriously the command to examine myself (II Corinthians 13:5).
-Nonetheless, my relentless concern for my inner holiness was not proving to provide me with any lasting peace and joy (which made me even more concerned and introspective!); rather, it was hindering fellowship with God and assurance of salvation that I desperately needed.
+I suppose this concern over my spiritual life had a noble intent to begin with: I wanted to be holy and pure and pleasing to God.
+This good intention, however, soon turned into a morbid obsession with every thought and intent of my heart.
+I began to see how this severe preoccupation my soul was causing more harm than good, but I did not know how to bring relief because I took very seriously the command to examine myself (II Corinthians 13:5).
+Nonetheless, my relentless concern for my inner holiness was not providing me with any lasting peace and joy (which made me even more concerned and introspective!); rather, it was hindering fellowship with God and assurance of salvation that I desperately needed.

 I suggest that we cross the line from self-examination to introspection when, in a sense, we do nothing but examine ourselves, and when such self-examination becomes the main and cheif end of our life.
 We are meant to examine ourselves periodically, but if we are always doing it, always, as it were, putting our soul on a plate and dissecting it, that is introspection.
 And if we are always talking to people about ourselves and our problems and troubles, and if we are forever going to them with that kind of frown upon our face saying: I am in great difficulty–it probably means that we are all the time centered upon ourselves.
 That is introspection, and that in turn leads to the condition known as morbidity.
 (Spiritual Depression, 17)